 Perhaps you’re building a new church, moving into a new space, or simply looking to refresh the look of your current space.
 Either way, you’re looking for inspiration for church seating layouts.
-The great thing about church chairs is that you can move them around and experiment with different arrangements, unlike pews or other fixed seating.
+The great thing about nice church chairs is that you can move them around and experiment with different arrangements, unlike pews or other fixed seating.
 Here are some different church seating layouts you can try.

 This is the traditional seating layout and works well in most spaces.
-You simply line your church chairs up in rows that face towards the altar, stage, or pulpit.
+You simply line your church chairs up in rows that face towards the altar, stage, or pulpit grouping.
 You can easily adapt the length of rows to the size of the space, and create multiple aisles.

 Most people are familiar with this arrangement, so newcomers will be able to comfortably settle into the worship service.
 Keep in mind that the congregation will all be facing the front of the church instead of each other.
 This makes it a less than ideal choice for services that feature a lot of communication between members.
 The straight row layout is versatile, working in virtually any space.

 Angled Rows (Semi-Circle)

-You could also arrange your chairs in angled rows that fan out from the center of the altar, pulpit, or stage.
+You could also arrange your chairs in angled rows that fan out from the center of the altar, pulpit, or church stage.
 This creates a more communal feel, as members of the congregation are angled towards each other.